keanan557/HR-Management-System/README.md

     ```

 4.  **Database Setup:**
-    * Create a new database named `reflectahome` in your MySQL server.
+    * Create a new database named `moderntech` in your MySQL server.
-    * Import the database schema from the provided SQL file (`database/reflectahome.sql` - if applicable).
+    * Import the database schema from the provided SQL file (`database/moderntech.sql` - if applicable).
 You can do this using a MySQL client (like phpMyAdmin or MySQL Workbench) or the command line:
         ```bash
-        mysql -u [your_mysql_username] -p reflectahome < database/reflectahome.sql
+        mysql -u [your_mysql_username] -p moderntech < database/moderntech.sql
         ```
     * Configure the database connection details in your PHP configuration file (e.g., `config.php`, `.env`):
         ```php